 Writing courses

-Have you always dreamt about publishing your own book or having people all around the globe read your publications online?
+Have you always dreamt of publishing your own book or having people all around the globe read your publications online?
 It’s never too late to reignite an old passion – especially one that has the potential to earn you some cash!

-If you’re interested in writing and publishing short stories in your spare time, you can use Kindle Direct Publishing to publish eBook and paperback versions of your stories on Amazon in a matter of minutes – and it’s totally free.
+If you’re interested in writing and publishing short stories in your spare time, you can use Kindle Direct Publishing to get eBook and paperback versions of your stories on Amazon in a matter of minutes – and it’s totally free.

 Your books could reach millions of readers worldwide and give you the chance to build credibility as an author through reviews and sales.
 It’ll be up to you to write your own sales copy and choose your own prices.

-Alternatively, if you like writing but becoming a novelist isn’t for you, there are plenty of other freelance opportunities out there which could allow you to work from anywhere.
+Alternatively, if you like writing but becoming a novelist isn’t for you, there are plenty of other freelance opportunities out there, which could allow you to work from anywhere.

-For more information on publishing a book, you can read our full guide; How to write a book and get it published.
+For more information on publishing a book, you can read our full guide: How to write a book and get it published.

 Browse writing opportunities...